readthedocs/readthedocs.org/docs/dev/search-integration.rst

 A section title can be a ``h`` tag, or a ``header`` tag containing a ``h`` tag, the ``h`` tag or its parent can contain an ``id`` attribute, which will be used to link to the section.

-All content bellow the title, till a new section is found will be indexed as part of the section content.
+All content below the title, until a new section is found, will be indexed as part of the section content.
 Example:

 .. code-block:: html